tensorflow/tensorflow/tensorflow/contrib/makefile/README.md

 make -f tensorflow/contrib/makefile/Makefile TARGET=PI OPTFLAGS="-Os"
 ```

-If you're only interested in building for a Raspberry Pi 3, you can supply some
+If you're only interested in building for Raspberry Pi's 2 and 3, you can supply
-extra optimization flags to give you code that will run faster:
+some extra optimization flags to give you code that will run faster:

 ```bash
 make -f tensorflow/contrib/makefile/Makefile TARGET=PI \